 The next principle we’ll focus on within our series on email design is the principle of social proof.
-Social proof, a powerful social psychological tool, persuades users to act and comply to the actions of those around them.
+Social proof, a powerful social psychological tool, persuades users to act and comply with the actions of those around them.
 When applied to email marketing, this principle can help build the foundation of a successful and influential campaign.

 Taking a step back, the principle of social proof is just one of the many principles of persuasion developed by Dr. Robert Cialdini.
 For more context on the origin of these principles, we recommend beginning your reading at article one, if you haven’t done so already.